12 Tips To Help You Get Started Living Self-Sufficiently

 For me, I started out wanting to raise my own food.
 I want to know where my food is coming from.
 I want to avoid processed foods and make my own food.
 I want to live off the land as much as I can.
 I want to be self-sufficient.
 I want to be able to support my family and myself in the best possible way.
 I want my kids to know where their food is coming from.
 That drives my goals for what I want to do on my homestead.

 2. Jump into this lifestyle slowly.
-Some people can jump in with both feet and do a lot and be fine.
+Some people can jump in with both feet, do a lot, and be fine.
 I know I am not one of those people.
 I am starting small.
 I am a huge believer in taking baby steps and doing one thing at a time.
 I have been gardening and canning in some way for several years.
 I added chickens after learning how to garden and preserve my own food.
 I only tackle one job at a time because I am not a good multitasker.

 The next stage of research should be what you want to grow, raise, and maintain.
 Knowing a bit about what you want to do before you do it can save you a lot of grief and money.
 For instance, I studied how to raise chickens for over a year.
 I wanted to understand what I was getting into and if they were a good fit.
 I constantly read, research, and study a variety of homesteading ideas.
 I like to know what I am getting into before I get started.